Dmitrii-Semenovykh/gene_seeker/README.md

   Input Requirements
   Your dataset must be in .xlsx or .csv format and contain a specific column (in the first row) named exactly: 'Gene'.
-You can change the name to your preferences
+You can change the name to your preferences.

 * (line 8) file_path = r"input path" - paste between quotes the path to your file (format should be like in the example)
 Important: be sure that the first row of your file has "Gene" - name of the columns.
 In case your column of interest has a different name, you can change this line: gene_column = "Gene" by pasting the name of your column between quotes